 How Can a Naturopath help with IBD?

-Can Naturopath help with IBD – A tailored treatment, appropriate for the individual may include:
+Can a Naturopath help with IBD? – A tailored treatment, appropriate for the individual may include:

 - Diet advice, including an action plan for acute phases of the disease and preventative strategies to maintain phases of remission